ssut/py-googletrans/README.rst

 License
 -------

-Py-GoogleTrans is licensed under the MIT License.
+Googletrans is licensed under the MIT License.
 The terms are as
 follows:

 ::